MicrosoftDocs/bot-docs/articles/bot-framework-publish-deploy.md

 Regardless of which cloud service you choose to host your bot, you must address the application configuration settings and the HTTPS endpoint as part of the deployment process.

+> [!NOTE]
+> This article does not apply to bots that are created by using the Azure Bot Service
+> (since bot deployment is handled as part of the Azure Bot Service bot creation process).

 ###<a id="appSettings"></a> Application configuration settings
 If you've already [registered](bot-framework-publish-register.md) your bot with the Bot Framework, update the Microsoft App Id and Microsoft App Password values in your application's configuration settings